uds-lsv/robust-pronoun-fidelity/README.md

-# Robust Pronoun Use Fidelity with English LLMs: Are they Reasoning, Repeating, or Just Biased?
+# Robust Pronoun Fidelity with English LLMs: Are they Reasoning, Repeating, or Just Biased?

 This repository contains code, data and human annotations for our paper.